xrootd/xrootd-website/_posts/2013-02-25-migration_warning_3_3_0.md

 ---
 layout: default
-title:  Warning for sites using PROOF upgrading to 3.3.0
+title:  Warning for sites using PROOF & ROOT upgrading to 3.3.0
 ---

 Warning for sites using PROOF upgrading to 3.3.0
 ------------------------------------------------

-We have encountered a binary incompatibility issue in one of the private xrootd classes used by PROOF.
-The incompatibility will be resolved in xrootd 3.3.1, so the sites using PROOF and not willing to recompile the software stack are advised to wait for 3.3.1.
+We have encountered a binary incompatibility issue in one of the private xrootd classes used by PROOF and ROOT which may applications using 3.3.0 to crash unless they are recompiled.
+We do not advise recompiling any applications and to wait until this issue is resolved in xrootd 3.3.1 which is currently being tested.
+Be aware that if you recompile for 3.3.0 you will need to recompile again for 3.3.1.